opnfv/opnfvdocs/docs/platformoverview/softwarearchitecture.rst

 The `Pharos Project <https://www.opnfv.org/developers/pharos>`_ provides a lab infrastructure that is geographically and technically diverse.
-Labs instantiate **bare-metal** and **virtual** environments that are accessed remotely by the community and used for OPNFV platform and feature development, builds, deploys and testing.
+Labs instantiate **bare-metal** and **virtual** environments that are accessed remotely by the community and used for OPNFV platform and feature development, build, deploy and testing.
-This will greatly assist in developing a highly robust and stable OPNFV platform with well understood performance characteristics.
+This helps in developing a highly robust and stable OPNFV platform with well understood performance characteristics.

 Community labs are hosted by OPNFV member companies on a voluntary basis.
 The Linux Foundation also hosts an OPNFV lab that provides centralised CI and other production resources which are linked to community labs.
-Future lab capabilities will include the ability easily automate deploy and test of any OPNFV install scenario in any lab environemnt as well as a *Virtual Lab* for developer on-boarding with minimal effort.
+Future lab capabilities will include the ability easily automate deploy and test of any OPNFV install scenario in any lab environemnt as well as on a virtual infrastructure.

 .. ==> I am not sure this is the best place to include this.